Skip to Content (Press Enter) Skip to Footer (Press Enter)

 1. Authorization and Documentation

-Before the cremation process can begin, appropriate legal and administrative procedures must be followed.
-This typically involves obtaining the necessary permits, completing required paperwork, and ensuring that the deceased's identity is correctly documented.
+Before the cremation process can begin, you must follow the appropriate legal and administrative procedures.
+This process typically involves obtaining the necessary permits, completing the required paperwork, and ensuring the deceased's identity is documented correctly.
 Funeral homes or cremation service providers can help guide you through this process.
 Once you sign off on everything, they often file and manage the necessary documentation on your behalf.

 2. Preparation and Identification